ganeti/ganeti/man/gnt-backup.rst

     the node expects the instance to use)

 mode
-    specifies the connection mode for this nic: ``routed`` or ``bridged``.
+    specifies the connection mode for this nic: ``routed``, ``bridged`` or ``openvswitch``

 link
-    in bridged mode specifies the bridge to attach this NIC to, in routed mode it's intended to differentiate between different routing tables/instance groups (but the meaning is dependent on the network script in use, see **gnt-cluster**(8) for more details)
+    in bridged and openvswitch mode specifies the interface to attach this NIC to, in routed mode it's intended to differentiate between different routing tables/instance groups (but the meaning is dependent on the network script in use, see **gnt-cluster**(8) for more details)

 Of these ``mode`` and ``link`` are nic parameters, and inherit their default at cluster level.